Liver Cancer Treatment

 We offer three types of embolization:

-Your doctor uses a catheter (thin, flexible tube) inserted into a groin artery and guided to the hepatic artery in the liver.
-Once the catheter is in place, the doctor injects tiny particles into the artery to block blood supply to liver tumors.
+In arterial embolization, your doctor inserts a catheter — a thin, flexible tube — into a groin artery and guides it to the liver.
+Once the catheter is in place, the doctor injects tiny particles into the artery to block the blood supply to tumors.

-This treatment combines embolization with chemotherapy.
-Your doctor uses a catheter to inject tiny beads containing chemotherapy drugs into your hepatic artery.
-The beads block blood supply to the tumors, and then release a dose of cancer-fighting drugs.
+Transarterial chemoembolization, or TACE, combines embolization with chemotherapy.
+Your doctor uses a catheter to inject tiny beads holding chemotherapy drugs into your liver.
+The beads block the blood supply to tumors, then release a dose of cancer-fighting drugs.

-This treatment combines embolization with radiation therapy.
-Your doctor uses a catheter to place tiny beads into your hepatic artery.
-The beads contain a radioactive material, yttrium-90.
-The beads block blood supply to the tumors, and then deliver a dose of radiation directly to the cancer cells.
-This treatment is also known as selective internal radiation therapy (SIRT).
+Radioembolization combines embolization with radiation therapy.
+Your doctor uses a catheter to place tiny beads that hold a radioactive material, yttrium-90, into the liver.
+The beads block the blood supply to tumors, then deliver a dose of radiation directly to the cancer cells.
+This treatment is also known as selective internal radiation therapy, which is a type of brachytherapy (radiation therapy placed inside the body).

 Targeted therapy

-Targeted therapy uses cancer-fighting medications that exploit specific features to kill cancer cells.
-Targeted therapy for liver cancer blocks proteins that promote tumor growth or that help form blood vessels to feed the tumor.
+Targeted therapy uses cancer-fighting medications made to destroy specific cancer cells.
+Targeted therapy for liver cancer blocks proteins that help tumors grow or that help form blood vessels that feed the tumor.

-Our team uses targeted therapy to treat liver tumors that have not spread but that can’t be safely removed with surgery.
-We also use it to control tumor growth, prolong life and relieve symptoms for patients with advanced liver cancer.
+Our team uses targeted therapy to treat liver tumors that can’t be safely removed with surgery.
+We also use it to slow tumor growth, to lengthen life and to relieve symptoms for patients with advanced liver cancer.

 Immunotherapy